makesite/framework-flat/README.md

 For one possible configuration, a very simplistic one, you could use this repo.

-An alternative convention is layout-flat, which is in it's own repo.
+An alternative convention is [layout-mvc](https://github.com/makesite/framework-mvc), which is in it's own repo.

 Usage
 -----